Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 7) Mental health

-Take a moment to read this article from our Mental Health Consultancy Lead, Eugene Farrell, where he explores the question, Why do men find it difficult to ask for help?
+>Take a moment to read our article on Why do men find it difficult to ask for help?

 It’s as important to look after our mental health as it is our physical health.
 And just as there are multiple factors that affect us physically, there are many issues that can cause us to suffer mentally, including: